Skip Navigation

 The Osborn vineyards were first planted in the 1890’s and now total approximately 270 acres of actual vines.

-The trellis system for most of the vines of the Pedler’s Divide vineyard is a two-wire divided vertical (or ‘one up one down’), consisting of one cordon wire at 800mm and a second cordon wire at 1400mm.
+Pedler’s Divide was purchased by d’Arenberg in 1997 and planting began in that same year.
+The trellis system for most of the vines here is a two-wire divided vertical (or ‘one up one down’), consisting of one cordon wire at 800mm and a second cordon wire at 1400mm.

 d’Arenberg also sources grapes from friends’ and neighbors’ vineyards in McLaren Vale.
 Many of these vineyards have vines that are as old and gnarly as the original Osborn family vineyards, and many yield tonnages just as low.
 These parcels, as with all of the grapes brought into the cellars, are vinified and matured separately until the final blending process.